jaredLunde/render-props/packages/throttle/README.md

 A state container which limits the frequency with which setState can be called using `requestAnimationFrame`.

-This is a perfect component for capturing the state of events like scroll, keypress and size.
+This is a perfect component for capturing the state from events like scroll, keypress and size.

 ![Throttling example image](https://image.slidesharecdn.com/5fastcordova-140116132650-phpapp02/95/fast-cordova-applications-27-638.jpg?cb=1389879297)